hackclub/some-assembly-required/README.md

 The decoder would see the first 1, and it would know that the first number it receives should map to an instruction, and instruction 1 is ADD.
 It knows that the ADD instruction's first argument is the save destination, and it sees that the next byte has the value 3, so it knows that its save destination is register 3.
 Then it knows that the next 2 arguments are the registers that it needs to go retrieve data from, 8 and 9.
 It retrieves the data from there, adds them together, and saves that new value to register 3.

 ### Electricity and the physical world
 The CPU is able to interpret machine code, which is just numbers, as instructions.
 We can represent these instructions as 1s and 0s, also known as binary.
-In the physical world, binary exists as the inclusion and absence of electrical signals - 1 representing the presence of electricity, and 0 the lack of electricity.
+In the physical world, we represent binary with electrical circuits.
+A single circuit may contain an electrical signal, or it may not.
+1 represents the presence of electricity, and 0 the absence of electricity.
+Multiple circuits can be arranged in a group to represent binary numbers.
+For example, 8 circuits could be grouped together to represent a byte.

 <p align="center">
   <img width="460" height="300" src="https://industrytoday.com/wp-content/uploads/2021/02/safe-business-conveyor-belt-operations.jpg">
 </p>

-Let’s think about our processor as a warehouse, where we are packing boxes.
-Electrical signals representing one unit of data can be a single box.
-A box will travel through the warehouse on conveyor belts in order to make it from one working station to another.
+Imagine a warehouse where we are packing boxes.
+In this metaphor, the warehouse is your CPU, and a box is a grouping of 8 electrical signals (a byte).
+A single box will travel through the warehouse on conveyor belts in order to make it from one working station to another.
 The conveyor belts, in the CPU world, are known as buses.
 Buses are effectively just wires that allow electricity to travel from one place to another, and there are different types of wires depending on what kind of data you want to send around.

-Our box is getting sent to the filling station!
-It travels down the conveyor belt and ends up at a machine that fills the box.
-In CPU terms, this is our transistor.
-Transistors are where calculations happen, and they consist of 3 things: an input (the current), a bridge (something that checks the current versus a stored electrical signal, and either passes the current on or not), and an output (the result of what happened in the bridge, which would either be a current or a lack of current).

-So for our box metaphor, the input would be our box, the bridge would check if it’s already filled, and if not, it would fill it.
-Our output would be the filled box.
-Then the box would travel on the next conveyor belt, or bus, to the next station it needs - maybe to be taped up?
+As a box travels around the warehouse on conveyor belts, it will be stopped at different working stations.
+Some stations may check inside the box and send it elsewhere based on what it finds.
+Other stations may add or remove stuff to or from the box.
+This is just like in a CPU: a byte travels around the CPU on buses, and when it reaches different parts of the CPU, it may have its value checked or modified.

 ### Clock ticks
+WRITING NOTE: Flesh out how this connects to the warehouse metaphor.

 Every processor has its own clock.
 It's not a clock that would be useful for you or me, but instead is a material that oscillates at a certain frequency, giving you a certain number of vibrations per second.
 These vibrations help the processor keep track of time.
 This clock is going _fast_.
 You're seeing something like one vibration every microsecond, which is about 1000000 vibrations per second.
 We call each one of these vibrations a "clock tick".
 These are important for us because for every clock tick, the CPU reads one instruction.

 ### Input and Output